ManuNeuro/EmmanuelCalvet/_posts/2022-09-01-whitepaper-p1.md

 - $F$ needs to be deterministic
 - $F$ needs to be highly non-linear

 For me, neural networks are all about non-linearities.
 Each neuron consists in applying a non-linear function to its inputs.
 The picture below shows that a neuron consists of a mathematical functon, $f(X, W)$, here displayed as a step function.
 The neuron receives a weighted sum of inputs.
 As it is a mathematical function, this neuron is purely deterministic.
 This is good because it is exactly what you need to design $F$.
 Second, the state of the neuron $Y$ is binary because below a specific value of $X$, it's going to give $0$, while above this value, it's going to give $1$.
 The output of this function is binary and, as such, non-invertible.
-Indeed, for the two possible output values $Y\in\{ 0, 1 \}$, there is an infinite amount of possible values $X$!
+Indeed, for the two possible output values $Y\in (0, 1)$, there is an infinite amount of possible values $X$!

 ![The artificial neuron is a mathematical simplification of a biological neuron, composed of an activation function f (here, we use the step function).
 The neuron receives a weighted (W) sum of inputs (X), such that its output is y=f(X, W).
 Note that the action of the neuron is completely deterministic.
 Moreover, one neurone alone is also non-invertible.
 Image made by the author.]({{ '/assets/article_images/2022-09-01-whitepaper-p1/pic2.png' | relative_url }})